-If you were born prior to 1981 I don’t think that the changes that social security will make are going to impact you.
+If you were born prior to 1981 I don’t think the changes that social security will make are going to impact you.
 For the most part, you will probably continue to receive benefits as they are received by people you know today.

 The types of changes will be modification to the ages of eligibility as well as an increased wage limits.

-The scarcity complex tells us that if we want any of what we put into the system than we better start taking it out just as soon as we are eligible.
+The scarcity complex tells us that if we want any of what we put into the system then we better start taking it out just as soon as we are eligible.
 This is an emotional response.
 Let’s look at the math and maybe offer a different perspective on how to think about your social security benefits.

 TSP vs. Social Security